 - Inaccurate data: Typos or inaccuracies in web forms and operational systems like CRM are just a few of the ways bad data enters your system.
 In addition, conflicting information often exists when deploying multiple operational systems or CRMs.
 For instance, CRM 1 contains half the picture of the customer, CRM 2 includes the other half, and ERP contains contradictory data.

 CRM solutions have changed the way businesses reach customers and understand their needs.
 But sales staff and marketers can only leverage the solution to its fullest if it’s fueled with high-quality data.
 And treating CRM solutions as independent, isolated systems means you’re missing an opportunity to eliminate data gaps and inaccurate information.
 If you improve your customer data and connect CRM data with other siloed systems, you can enhance its value.
 Conversely, overlooking incomplete or erroneous customer profiles can lead companies down the wrong path.

-Fueling your CRM with superior data
+Fueling your CRM with superior data with master data management

 CRM gives businesses the ability to track and analyze the interactions with customers and prospects by simplifying, securing and scaling customer engagement.
 It allows organizations to increase leads, close more deals and drive customer satisfaction.
 But, the vital lifeline of a successful CRM involves mastering customer data – or powering it with robust customer profiles.

 Mastering your customer data allows your business to create the “golden customer record.”
-Disparate records, whether from multiple CRM instances or various marketing automation, ecommerce, warehouse and inventory management systems, are linked and resolved of duplicate and missing information.
+Disparate records, whether from multiple CRM instances or various marketing automation, e-commerce, warehouse and inventory management systems, are linked and resolved of duplicate and missing information.
 The result is the formation of high-confidence customer data that can be shared with sales, marketing and others.